 For instance, flings, which can be a one-night stand or go on for months are the least serious type of affair and romantic love affairs –think “Casablanca” – pose the greatest threat to a marriage.

 However, if you have survived infidelity, you may decide that divorce is the only option.
 Even if you suspected that your partner was cheating, knowing is intensely disturbing.
 In many cases, the decision to terminate a marriage should not be made in haste.
 Regardless, divorce is typically a painful process for all involved.

 1. You feel criticized and put down by your partner frequently and this leaves you feeling less than “good enough.”
-According to renowned relationship expert Dr. John Gottman, criticism is one of the main reasons why marriages collapse.
+According to renowned relationship expert Dr. John Gottman, the author of Why Marriages Succeed or Fail… and How You Can Make Yours Last, (Simon & Schuster, 2012), criticism is one of the main reasons why marriages collapse.